FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/publishing/apple-appstore-deployment.md

 ![deploy-to-appstore.avif](../imgs/deploy-to-appstore.avif)

 :::info
+- Every time you deploy, we'll auto increment the **Build Number** (i.e., version code in Android) to ensure that each release is identifiable.
+If needed, you can update the *App Version* and *Build Number* yourself.
 - If another deployment is already in progress, deploying a new build will cancel the previous one.
 - It may take a few minutes for the request to process.
 Once completed, the status will be updated to **Submitted**.
 :::